A mayor was battered and thrown to the ground and later on accused of violent behaviour

 Finally, the investigation was dismissed because the prosecuting authorities didn’t find evidences to accuse Joan Badia and they explained that the version of the events was confusing.

 Badia lodged a complaint against Guardia Civil’s intervention in his town.
 Nevertheless, the judge holding office in Court No. 2 decided to order a preliminary investigation, when seeing that he had accepted responsibility for the sit-in at the polling station school Joventut in Callús when the Guardia Civil was getting ready to enter and remove the ballot boxes.

 Several mayors who were in front of all the people gathered at the schools to vote, were assaulted by the military police forces (Guardia Civil) when they were trying to talk to them as civil authority representatives.
 These same mayors have been later accused by the Guardia Civil, so their complaints for being assaulted are waiting for the preliminary investigations opened by the corresponding judges.

 As other mayors in small towns of Catalonia, Mr. Badia intended to take up a mediating role between the gatherings of citizens wanting to defend the polling stations during the 1st October 2017 Referendum and Spanish police agents.
 As two other mayors and a city hall councillor, of his area (the area of Bages) he was to encounter physical violence against him and later on a summons accusing him of disobedience.

-Spain has not launched any investigation for the facts that took place on 1 October so people are lodging claims on a personal basis against the Civil Guard and the National Police, for their assaults against municipal authorities, old people and the citizens that were sitting in front of the schools (polling stations) in order to defend their right to vote.
+Spain has not launched any investigation for the facts that took place on 1 October so people are lodging claims on a personal basis against the Guardia Civil and the National Police, for their assaults against municipal authorities, old people and the citizens that were sitting in front of the schools (polling stations) in order to defend their right to vote.
 Each one of these claims depends on the settlement adopted by the corresponding court.